Learning What to Recommend: Minimax Optimal Simple Regret in Logistic Bandits: Preliminaries

-We assume that the features are normalized in the following sense: \begin{assumption} For all $(s,a)\in \cZ$, $\|\phi(s,a)\|\le 1$. \todoc{every time you wrote $(s,a)\in \cS \times \cA$, since you wanted to have $\cA(s)$, you need to replace $\cS \times \cA$ with $\cZ$!!} \end{assumption} The algorithms also need to know an upper bound on the norm of the unknown parameter: \begin{assumption} There is a \emph{known} constant $S>0$ such that $\|\theta_*\|\le S$. \todoc{Ouch, we have $S_t$ denoting context and $S$ here.
-Not the best combination.} \end{assumption} These assumption are standard when studying generalized linear bandits \citep{faury2020improved,abeille2021instance,janz2024exploration,lee2024unified,liu2024almost}. \todoc{Are they?
-Especially the second.}
+We assume that the features are normalized in the following sense: \begin{assumption} For all $a\in \cA$, $\|\phi(a)\|\le 1$. \end{assumption} The algorithms also need to know an upper bound on the norm of the unknown parameter: \begin{assumption} There is a \emph{known} constant $S>0$ such that $\|\theta_*\|\le S$. \end{assumption} These assumptions are standard when studying generalized linear bandits \citep{faury2020improved,abeille2021instance,janz2024exploration,lee2024unified,liu2024almost}.